rdlauer/articles/blues/chicken-egg/chicken-egg-part-one.md

 notecard.sendRequest(req);
 ```

-We can also explicitly tell the Notecard to *initiate a sync with Notehub* via a call to [hub.sync](https://dev.blues.io/reference/notecard-api/hub-requests/#hub-sync):
+We can also explicitly tell the Notecard to *initiate a sync over cellular with Notehub* via a call to [hub.sync](https://dev.blues.io/reference/notecard-api/hub-requests/#hub-sync):

 ```
 req = notecard.newRequest("hub.sync");